Shwesandaw Pagoda (Pyay)

-The Shwesandaw Pagoda, or Shwesandaw Paya (ရွှေဆံတော်ဘုရား, /my/) is a Buddhist pagoda in the center of Pyay, Burma.
-It is one of the more important Buddhist pilgrimage locations in Burma.
-It is said to contain a couple of the Lord Buddha's hairs, as its name means Golden Hair Relic.
+The Shwesandaw Pagoda, or Shwesandaw Paya (ရွှေဆံတော်ဘုရား, /my/) is a Buddhist pagoda in the center of Pyay, in the Bago Region, Myanmar (formerly Burma).
+It is one of the more important Buddhist pilgrimage locations in the country.
+It is said to contain a few hair of Buddha, and its name means Golden Hair Relic.

 During the full moon day of Tabodwe, Shwesandaw Pagoda holds a miphon pwe (မီးဖုန်းပွဲ), whereby worshippers light bonfires using Sesbania cannabina as tinder.